ts-docs/ts-docs/docsPages/Guides/CustomMarkdown.md

 ### `@link`

 ts-docs supports the `@link` / `@linkplain` JSDoc tag, except it doesn't support properties / methods, name aliases and paths.
-It's not recommended to use `{@link}` in custom pages and documentation comments, in this case it exists only for compatibility reasons.
+It's not recommended to use `{@link}` in custom pages and documentation comments, it exists only for compatibility reasons.

 ### `@param`